moja-global/moja_global_docs/docs/DeveloperWorkflow/repository_maintenance.rst

 developers to use pull requests too.

-Follow contributing guidelines The contributing guidelines for all MagicBox projects live in the xxxx repository.
+Follow contributing guidelines The contributing guidelines for all moja global projects live in their respective repositories.

 Always follow these contributing guidelines when working in the project.
 These are the standards and rules we ask the community to follow when contributing.
-As project maintainers, it is our responsibility to hold ourselves to the same standards we ask of others.
-Thus, always make sure current development practices are in-line with what our guidelines.
+As project maintainers, it is our responsibility to hold ourselves to the same standards that we ask of others.
+Thus, always make sure that the current development practices are in-line with our guidelines.

 Write useful commit messages Writing useful commit messages is a good practice to follow.
 When looking through project commits, it should be